bch0w/simutils/seisflows/tutorial/README.txt

 PREPROCESS: pyatoa
 POSTPROCESS: base

-(4) Now we can run the 'configure' command which will automatically fill in the remainder of the parameter file based on the choices we've set for our modules
+(4) Now run 'configure' to auto fill in the par file based on our module choices.

     $ seisflows configure

-(5) Open up the 'parameters.yaml' file again and you will see that the configure command has set up the entire SeisFlows3 parameter file with docstrings explaining what each of the parameters does.
+(5) Open up the 'parameters.yaml' file again to see the completed par file.
+Commented areas contain docstrings explaining what each of the parameters does.

-Note: Parameters that need to be filled in by the user are denoted with '!!!
+NOTE: Parameters that need to be filled in by the user are denoted with '!!!
 REQUIRED PARAMETER !!!'

-For a general user, these parameters will need to be filled in based on their specific cluster, problem, and intended outcome.
+    $ cat parameters.yaml

-(6) To save some time, I have pre filled a parameters.yaml file, you can see which values have been set to what by using vimdiff
+(6) To save some time, I have pre-filled a parameters.yaml file, you can see which values have been set to what by using vimdiff

-    $ vimdiff parameters.yaml TUTORIAL/parameters_complete.yaml
+    $ vimdiff parameters.yaml ../utils/parameters.yaml

-(7) Let's use this pre-filled parameter file to save time
+(7) The utils directory which contains this parameters.yaml file has material we'll need to run our inversion, so lets copy it into our working directory and then use the pre-filled parameter file.

+    $ rsync -av ../utils .
-    $  cp -f TUTORIAL/parameters.yaml .
+    $ cp -f utils/parameters.yaml .

-Great, the main, critical component of SeisFlows3, the parameters.yaml file is now complete.
-There are two more components that we require to run SeisFlows3, the DATA/ directory, and the MODEL/ directory.

 ################################################################################